The Joaquin Moraga Adobe

-If we are successful, we can preserve the historic Adobe as a Museum and Learning Center focused on the Mexican Rancho Era of California’s history.
-It could become a regional cultural institution that would enable future generations to experience life as it was lived in 1841, when the Moraga family built it on their Rancho Laguna de los Palos Colorados.
+Going forward, additional funds will be needed for the ongoing maintenance and operation of the Adobe as a Museum and Learning Center focused on the Mexican Rancho Era of California’s history.
+The Adobe can now become a regional cultural institution that will enable future generations to experience life as it was in 1841, when the Moraga family built it on their Rancho Laguna de los Palos Colorados.

-The Moraga Historical Society Joaquin Moraga Adobe Campaign Committee:
+Thank you to the Moraga Historical Society Adobe Campaign Committee:

 - Dave Trotter, Committee Chair

 - Sam Sperry, Secretary

 PO.
 Box 103